 Since the dawn of Creative Cloud, Adobe has been obsessive about updating the app to meet user requests as well as implementing its own long-range agenda.
 While many previously announced updates to both desktop and mobile apps are also available, Adobe says it is prepping even more for early next year.
 Look for updates to Muse, the visual web design tool, Flash Pro, and Project Comet, the brand new cross-platform UX design app.

-More information on the Photoshop-Fuse update and integration is available in a new blog post.
+More information on the Photoshop-Fuse update and integration is available in a

 Jackie is a tech writer and editor in the San Francisco Bay Area.
 Her specialties include Apple hardware and software, art, design, photography, video, AR, VR and 3D, and a wide range of creative and productivity apps and systems.